 Taxis carrying you as a passenger can also pick up and drop off at any time on these streets.
 Between the hours of 10am and 6pm, you will need to show your Blue Badge to the safety marshal positioned at the gates to enter and exit these streets.

 If you come into the restricted area via taxi, you can arrange to be picked up later by another taxi, without having to decide the time in advance.
 After you order your pick-up taxi, just call Council Connect on 01225 39 40 41, and they will transfer you to our CCTV team, who can check the first six digits of your Blue Badge Card and the name of the taxi company you have ordered.

 Watch the video below to find out more.

 Mobility equipment within the city centre

 You can now hire mobility equipment when you're out and about in Bath, whether you're a resident or a visitor.
 There is a range of equipment available on day-by-day hire (Monday to Friday), from Assured Mobility in Hot Bath Street.
-To find out more, visit their website, call on 01225 83 19 60, or email firstname.lastname@example.org
+To check arrangements on the day you plan to visit, see the Assured Mobility website, call on 01225 83 19 60, or email email@example.com

 How to get a Blue Badge

 You will only be able to access these streets by applying for a one-off permit.
 We will issue permits on a case-by-case basis.
 You will need to demonstrate that the access you need is essential, and can't be arranged outside the normal operating hours of street closure, for example, a house move, or the delivery of large pieces of furniture.

 If you're a resident with a Blue Badge

 Before a carer, relative, friend or taxi comes to pick you up within the restricted zone, you will need to call Council Connect on 01225 39 40 41.
 They will transfer you to our CCTV team, who can check the first six digits of your Blue Badge Card and vehicle or taxi company details.